ustun/reactjs-introduction/README.md

 ## Conclusion

-In summary, we have seen that React is built on 3 core principles.
+In summary, we have seen that React is built on three core principles.
 First of all, all data changes have to be made explicitly and the data has to flow in a single direction.
-Second, each application has be dissected to components and these components can take props from parents or can manage their own state.
+Second, each application has be dissected to components; these components can take props from parents or can manage their own state.
 If the components need to communicate with their parents, this is done through callbacks.
 Thirdly, for data and view synchronization, the views of components